Melinda Czink: 2010

 Czink started the year at the Brisbane International in Australia as seventh seed.
 She defeated Lucie Hradecká in the first round, and Barbora Záhlavová-Strýcová in the second, both in three sets; in the quarterfinals, she lost to Justine Henin.
 She reached the doubles final with Arantxa Parra Santonja; they lost to Andrea Hlaváčková and Lucie Hradecká.
 Next, she played the Hobart International, where she lost to Gisela Dulko in the first round, in straight sets.
 In the Australian Open, she lost in the first round to Stefanie Vögele.

 2011

 Czink missed the Australian Open.
-She won two ITF events in Dothan, Alabama, and Indian Harbour Beach before returning to Grand Slam play with a protected rank at Wimbledon.
-As the lowest-ranked player in the tournament at world No. 262, she drew tenth-seed Samantha Stosur in the first round.
+She won two ITF events in Dothan, Alabama, and Indian Harbour Beach, before returning to play with a protected rank at Wimbledon.
+As the lowest-ranked player in the major tournament at world No. 262, she drew tenth seed Samantha Stosur in the first round.
 She recorded the biggest win of her career by upsetting the Australian, 6–3, 6–4.
 She then beat Anastasiya Yakimova of Belarus in two sets.
-In the third round, Czink lost for the first time to the 20th-seed Peng Shuai.
+In the third round, Czink lost for the first time to the 20th-seed, Peng Shuai.